List of Southeastern Conference champions: Volleyball

-Thirteen SEC schools, as well as future members Oklahoma and Texas, play women's volleyball.
-Vanderbilt played in the first SEC tournament in 1979, but dropped the sport after that season; it will reinstate women's volleyball in 2025.
-The SEC does not currently sponsor men's volleyball, and no current or future conference member has a varsity men's team.
+As of the current 2025 NCAA women's volleyball season, all SEC members play women's volleyball.
+Vanderbilt reinstated women's volleyball in 2025 after an absence of more than 45 years; it played in the first SEC tournament in 1979, but dropped the sport after that season.
+The SEC does not currently sponsor men's volleyball, and no conference member has a varsity men's team.

 The SEC Volleyball Tournament was suspended for three seasons after the 2005 season.
 It was not renewed, but, with the NCAA on the verge of officially adding beach volleyball (then called "sand volleyball") to its Emerging Sports program, the conference's coaches instead sponsored a Commissioner's Cup tournament for that variation of the sport.
 The tournaments, which were held in mid-April between 2008–10, were won by Georgia, South Carolina, and LSU respectively.

-On March 14, 2023, the SEC announced that the women's volleyball tournament will be reinstated in the near future.
-At the time, the conference had not decided whether the tournament would resume in 2024 (when Oklahoma and Texas join) or 2025 (when Vanderbilt reinstates women's volleyball).
+On March 14, 2023, the SEC announced that the women's volleyball tournament would be reinstated in the near future.
+At the time, the conference had not decided whether the tournament would resume in 2024 (when Oklahoma and Texas joined) or 2025 (when Vanderbilt reinstated women's volleyball).
+In September 2024, the SEC announced that the tournament would resume in 2025.